rgeraldes24/solc/docs/security-considerations.rst

 While it is usually quite easy to build software that works as expected, it is much harder to check that nobody can use it in a way that was **not** anticipated.

-In Solidity, this is even more important because you can use smart contracts to handle tokens or, possibly, even more valuable things.
+In Hyperion, this is even more important because you can use smart contracts to handle tokens or, possibly, even more valuable things.
 Furthermore, every execution of a smart contract happens in public and, in addition to that, the source code is often available.